跳到主要内容

 • At sender:

-• what packets can be release.
+• what packets can be released.

-• what packet are awaiting ACK.
+• what packets are awaiting ACK.

-• what packets cannot yet be send.
+• what packets cannot yet be sent.

 • At receiver: